graphql-aspnet/graphql-aspnet.github.io/docs/advanced/type-expressions.md

 </div>
 <br/>

 This action method could return a `Donut` or return `null`.
 But should the `donut` field allow a null value?
 The code certainly does and the rules above say fields that return a reference type can be null...but that's not what's important.
-Its ultimately your decision to decide if a null donut is allowed, not the .NET compiler and not the assumptions made by the library.
+Its ultimately your decision to decide if a null donut is allowed, not the C# compiler and not the assumptions made by the library.

 On one hand, if a null value is returned, regardless of it being valid, the _outcome_ of the field is the same.
 When we return a null no child fields are processed.
 On the other hand, if null is not allowed we need to tell someone, let them know its nulled out not because it simply _is_ null but because a schema violation occurred.

 ## Using an Alternate Type Expression

-Most of the time, using the `TypeExpression` property of a field declaration attribute is sufficient to tell GraphQL ASP.NET your intentions.
+Most of the time, using the `TypeExpression` property of a field declaration attribute is sufficient to indicate your intentions.

 ```csharp